xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 * Katalon Studio version 8.0.
 * An active Katalon Studio Enterprise license.
 * Set up Azure DevOps.

-**Known issues**

-* Both macOS and Windows builds:
-   * [Katalon Studio] Moving Katalon Test Cases integrated with ADO to another folder causes the association to be lost.
-   * [Katalon Runtime Engine] Using `-adoPlanId` with **invalid** value causes the execution to stop.
-   * Test Results submission is not applicable to a SKIPPED test case.
-* macOS build only:
-   * You can only set up this integration **ONCE** since there is an issue with switching the project and test plan later.

 ### Enable the Integration and Authenticate Azure DevOps Organization